Ottoman architecture: Baroque period (18th century to early 19th century)

 The Nusretiye Mosque, Mahmud II's imperial mosque, was built between 1822 and 1826 at Tophane.
 The mosque is the first major imperial work by Krikor Balyan.
 It is sometimes described as belonging to the Empire style, but is considered by Godfrey Goodwin and Doğan Kuban as one of the last Baroque mosques, while Ünver Rüstem describes the style as moving away from the Baroque and towards an Ottoman interpretation of Neoclassicism.
 Goodwin also describes it as the last in a line of imperial mosques that started with the Nuruosmaniye.
-Despite its relatively small size the mosque's tall proportions creates a sense of height, which may the culmination of a trend that began with the Ayazma Mosque.
+Despite its relatively small size the mosque's tall proportions create a sense of height, which may be the culmination of a trend that began with the Ayazma Mosque.